mostafachegeni/Blockchain-Analytics/doc/1_heuristicbsed_Clustering_script.md

 3. **Resolving Parents**:
    - After merging, resolve the `parents_merged` array using `resolveAll` to finalize the parent relationships.

-4. **Performance Tracking**:
-   - Logs the total elapsed time for the merging process.

-5. **Completion**:
-   - Prints success messages after each merge and upon final resolution of the `parents_merged` array.

 #### Output
 - **`parents_merged` Array**:
   - Contains the final resolved parent relationships combining the selected heuristics.

 #### Code